somiibo/module-package-boilerplate/README.md

-# Example Module Package for Somiibo
+# Module Package Boilerplate for Somiibo
 A starting point for creating your own module packages for Somiibo.

 ## File Structure